SPARTA PRESBYTERIAN CHURCH NEWSLETTER

 LITTLE FREE CHURCH LIBRARY

-SOLID ROCK FOOD CLOSET: JUNE SELECTED ITEM FOR FOOD CLOSET: Deodorant
+SOLID ROCK FOOD CLOSET: JULY SELECTED ITEM FOR FOOD CLOSET: DISH DETERGENT.

-PRESBYTERIAN WOMEN continue to collect labels for education.
-The container is on the table in the fellowship hall.
+PRESBYTERIAN WOMEN continue to collect labels for education and school supplies.
+Containers are on the table in the fellowship hall and narthex.

 THE CHURCH IN PRAYER